The Howland Company, in association with Crow’s Theatre, is thrilled to present the premiere of

 Photo of Dan Mousseau by Dahlia Katz.

-ABOUT OUR PRODUCTION PARTNERS – CROW’S THEATRE:
+ABOUT OUR IN ASSOCIATION PRODUCTION PARTNERS – CROW’S THEATRE:

 For more than 30 years, Crow’s Theatre has been a leading force in the Canadian theatre landscape, recognized for provocative and award-winning new theatre work that has toured nationally and internationally.
 Led by Artistic and General Director Chris Abraham and Executive Director Sherrie Johnson, Crow’s Theatre ignites passionate and enduring engagement between our audiences and artists by creating, producing, and promoting unforgettable theatre that examines and illuminates the pivotal narratives of our times.